Department of Health and Human Performance

 Exercise and Sports Science

 The Bachelor of Science in Exercise and Sports Science (BS) degree has several specializations that allow graduates to prepare for careers and post-graduate training in health and rehabilitation professions, education, exercise prescription, management of exercise programs, and coaching.
 For students interested in health and rehabilitation careers, the BS with a concentration in Pre-Rehabilitation Science gives students a degree that is well aligned with entrance requirements of advanced study in health care and allied health professions like athletic training, physical therapy, occupational therapy, orthotics/prosthetics, chiropractic, or physician's assistant.
 For students interested in a career in athletic training, the Pre-Rehabilitation Sciences concentration also offers a 3/2 dual program though which students may complete both BS degree and Master of Science in Athletic Training degree within 5 years.
 Current information on the 3/2 program admission requirements can be found here.
 The BS with a concentration in Clinical Exercise Science prepares graduates for careers in cardiopulmonary, clinical exercise physiology, and diagnostic testing and programming for cardiac rehabilitation and other special populations.
-The BS with All-level Physical Education (EC-12) Teacher Certification prepares graduates to teach in elementary and secondary schools.
+The BS with All-Level Physical Education (EC-12) Teacher Certification prepares graduates to teach Physical Education in elementary and secondary schools.
 The BS with a major in Health and Fitness Management and minor in Business Administration blends exercise science knowledge with the management and leadership skills needed to direct fitness and health/wellness programs in commercial, corporate, and institutional settings.
-Select advanced course work and field experiences may be required for graduation in these programs and depend on maintenance of GPAs above 2.0 or 2.75.
+Select advanced coursework and field experiences may be required for graduation in these programs and depend on maintenance of GPAs above 2.0 or 2.75.

 Public Health

 Several Texas State degree programs require Physical Fitness and Wellness (PFW) classes to give students knowledge, skills, and health-related benefits of physical activity.
 All students may elect to take PFW classes to learn new skills/activities, relieve stress, maintain health, and meet others with similar activity interests.
 Most students may elect to take PFW 1301 (Social and Behavioral Dimensions of Physical Fitness and Wellness) to satisfy their general education requirement in social and behavioral sciences.
 The PFW program provides a wide variety of activity classes that include sports, games, and indoor or outdoor activities both on and off campus.
 PFW classes are for students of all ages, skill ranges, and abilities.
 Some PFW classes, however, are restricted to students who are involved in athletics, band, ROTC, and other organizations.
 Some off-campus classes have an additional activity fee appropriate for the instructor and facilities used.
-Contact the Director of the PFW Division if you have any questions about PFW classes.
+Contact the Director of the PFW Division if you have any questions about PFW classes

 Admittance to the Educator Preparation Program